Charlotte Sting: Late years

 The new-look Sting suffered a terrible 2005 season, posting the league's worst record at 6–28.
 During the season, the Sting traded veteran Dawn Staley to the Houston Comets and named Charlotte basketball icon Muggsy Bogues as their new head coach late in the season.
 The season also saw the team play its last game in the Charlotte Coliseum, the team's home arena since 1997.

 The Sting moved into the Bobcats' new home, Charlotte Bobcats Arena, for the 2006 season.
 The Sting had a better season in 2006 than 2005, posting an 11–23 record.
 The Sting had a new arena and were clearly making progress in the rebuilding.
 Despite the growing number of successes on the court, the 2006 season proved to be the Sting's final season in the league.

 End of the Sting

-On December 13, 2006, Bobcats Sports and Entertainment turned ownership of the team over to the league, citing low attendance in Charlotte (despite a new arena) and loss of revenue.